suntsov/efar/README.md

 This package provides FAR-like file manager for Emacs.

 ## Usage
-To start eFar just load file efar.el and type M-x efar.
+To start eFar just load file efar.el and type **M-x efar**.

-When Efar is called with universal argument default-directory of actual buffer is automatically opened in left panel - C-u M-x efar
+When Efar is called with universal argument, default-directory of actual buffer is automatically opened in left panel - **C-u M-x efar**.

 ## Features